jacobzenner/QBTrends/README.md

 - **backend/**: Contains all backend code (Express routes, database connection).
   - **routes/**: Includes route handlers for fetching quarterback stats.
   - **db.js**: Sets up the PostgreSQL database connection.
+- **scripts/**: Contains scripts to populate the database.
+  - **qbstats.py**: Script to populate the database with quarterback data.
+Run this after the container is up.
 - **init.sql**: SQL scripts to create tables and functions required for the application.

 ## Setup Instructions